 [Section 62C inserted by No. 36 of 2000 s.
 63.]

 62D.
-Register of political parties
+Register of political parties, Electoral Commissioner to keep etc.

 (1) The Electoral Commissioner is to keep a register containing the names of, and other information and documents related to, political parties registered under this Part.